git/git.github.io/rev_news/drafts/edition-69.md

   in this case Bash or POSIX shell programs.

-  As explained in [the documentation](https://git-scm.com/docs/gitattributes#_defining_a_custom_hunk_header), diffs contains sections called hunks that look like:
+  As explained in [the documentation](https://git-scm.com/docs/gitattributes#_defining_a_custom_hunk_header), diffs contain sections called hunks that look like:

   ```
   @@ -k,l +n,m @@ TEXT